dncuug/.github/profile/README.md

 # Ukrainian .NET Developer Community 🇺🇦

-Welcome to the Ukrainian .NET community!
+Welcome to the Ukrainian .NET Developer Community!

 Unfortunately, because of Russian invasion in Ukraine, many of our community members are busy with keeping their families and loved ones safe.